PostHog/posthog.com/contents/tutorials/track-high-volume-apis.md

 tags: ['feature flags', 'configuration']
 ---

 Tracking high-volume APIs is a balancing act.
 You want to keep them as efficient as possible, while still capturing the usage data to improve them.
 This tutorial aims to help you find this balance.
-In it, we build an API in Express, add PostHog, then implement two solutions for tracking:
+We'll build an API in Express, add PostHog, and then implement two solutions for tracking:

 1. Sampling using feature flags
 2. Caching usage and batching event capture